Specific Role Required to Configure SSO

 To configure SSO for your program, you must be an Organization Owner.

-Security Assertion Markup Language (SAML) is an XML-based standard for single sign-on (SSO) authentication that creates a simplified way to access applications that you have rights to use.
-Bugcrowd offers a SAML-based SSO integration with OneLogin to help you create an easy and centralized way to log in to Crowdcontrol.
-If you don't have OneLogin set up, you should read their getting started guide.
+Bugcrowd offers a Security Assertion Markup Language (SAML) based Single Sign-On (SSO) integration with OneLogin to help you create an easy and centralized way to log in to Crowdcontrol.
+SAML is an XML-based standard for SSO authentication that creates a simplified way to access the applications that you can use.
+If you do not have OneLogin set up, see getting started guide.

-When the Configuration form appears, you can modify any of the configuration settings that control how the Bugcrowd app appears in your portal and the connector version you want to use.
-You must choose the SAML 2.0 option as your connector.
+- Modify any of the configuration settings that control how the Bugcrowd app appears in your portal and the connector version you want to use.
+Select SAML 2.0 as your connector.

-After you make your changes, save the settings.
-A new set of tabs appear that let you configure rules, parameters, SSO, access policies, and users for the Bugcrowd app.
+A new set of tabs appear that allow you to configure rules, parameters, SSO, access policies, and users for the Bugcrowd app.